treffynnon/sqlstyle.guide/_includes/sqlstyle.guide.md

 ### Do

-* Use consistent and descriptive identifiers and names
+* Use consistent and descriptive identifiers and names.
-* Make judicious use of white space and indentation to make code easer to read
+* Make judicious use of white space and indentation to make code easer to read.
-*
+* Store [ISO-8601][iso-8601] compliant time and date information `YYYY-MM-DD HH:MM:SS.SSSSS`.
+* Try to use only standard SQL functions instead of vendor specific functions for reasons of portability.
+* Keep code succinct and devoid of redundant SQL—unnecessary quoting or parentheses or `WHERE` clauses that can otherwise be derived.
+* Include comments in SQL code where necessary.
+Use the C style opening `/*` and closing `*/` where possible otherwise preceed comments with `--` and finish them with a new line.

-### Avoid the use of
+### Avoid

-* CamelCase—it is difficult to scan quickly
+* CamelCase—it is difficult to scan quickly.
-* Descriptive prefixes or Hungarian notation such as `sp_` or `tbl`
+* Descriptive prefixes or Hungarian notation such as `sp_` or `tbl`.
-* Plurals—use the more natural collective term instead
+* Plurals—use the more natural collective term instead.
-* Quoted identifiers—if you must use them then stick to SQL92 double quotes for portability (you may need to configure your SQL server to support this depending on vendor)
+* Quoted identifiers—if you must use them then stick to SQL92 double quotes for portability (you may need to configure your SQL server to support this depending on vendor).
+* Object oriented design principles should not be applied to SQL or database structures.

 ```sql
 SELECT first_name